tensorflow/tensorflow/g3doc/OpDefinitions.md

 // Interfaces can optionally be wrapped inside DeclareOpInterfaceMethods.
 This
 // would result in autogenerating declarations for members `foo`, `bar` and
 // `fooStatic`.
-Methods without bodies are not declared inside the op
+Methods with bodies are not declared inside the op
 // declaration but instead handled by the op interface trait directly. def OpWithInferTypeInterfaceOp : Op<...
     [DeclareOpInterfaceMethods<MyInterface>]> { ... }